MrKovar/vidyodl/README.md

 ## Acknowledgments

-* Huge thank you to the developers of [pytube](https://github.com/pytube/pytube) without which this project would not be possible.
+* Huge thank you to the developers of [pytube](https://github.com/pytube/pytube) who inspired this project and provided a great starting point for the YouTube download functionality and Playlist parsing abilities.
+* Thank you to the developers of [Piped](https://github.com/TeamPiped/Piped/tree/master) who created something really useful for people who may not want to have their information constantly scraped but still want to be able to use the services that they provide.